 1.2 “Account User” means each employee or student affiliated with and specified by Customer to access Provider’s Service.

-1.3 “AUP” refers to Provider’s Acceptable Use Policy, attached hereto as Exhibit C.
+1.3 “AUP” refers to Provider’s Acceptable Use Policy.

 1.4 “Confidential Information” means all information disclosed by or otherwise obtained from the Customer by the Provider or all information disclosed by or otherwise obtained from the Provider by the Customer, whether orally, visually, or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure.
 Customer’s Confidential Information includes non-public institutional information, student, and personnel data.
 Provider’s Confidential Information includes software, services, documentation, and its other intellectual property.